NickAdfor/The-polynomial-method-and-restricted-sums-of-congruence-classes/README.md

 The coworker Helios (It might be respect to Ήλιος, the God of the Sun) told Nick that using this way to introduce one's work is sarcastic, mocking, bitter, peculiar (In Chinese it is really concise: "阴阳怪气").
 No matter how ridiculous the author Nick Adfor is, we should begin our next step:

 As coder, there's more things you should do than a mathematical student.
 Mathematical student writes the article like poems: short, hard to understand and time-consuming.
 Coder must first make everything clear enough without rough word, and cut all the time-consuming things.
-You can `aesop?` and cut the `aesop`, you can `simp?` to get `simp only`, they will make Lean Infoview work faster.
-But till today, the author do not finish that in 妈咪河移位.lean. `set_option maxHeartbeats 2000000 in theorem` is the unfinished.
+You can "aesop?" and cut the "aesop", you can "simp?" to get "simp only", they will make Lean Infoview work faster.
+But till today, the author do not finish that in 妈咪河移位.lean. "set_option maxHeartbeats 2000000 in theorem" is the unfinished.